elunna/nerfhack-changelog/README.md

 * Acid resistance (this is the only way to receive this resistance intrinsically)
 * Disintegration resistance
 * Petrification resistance (this is the only way to receive this resistance intrinsically)

+### Leveling up bonuses
+Players get a to-hit bonus after reaching level 20 (from EvilHack with adjustments)
+    * Level 22: +1 to-hit
+    * Level 24: +1 to-hit, and so on.

+Leveling up grants damage bonuses (SlashTHEM)
+    * Level 10, +1 damage to attacks.
+    * level 20+: +1 damage bonus for every additional level gained.
+    * For example: At level 25, you would get a combined total of +7 damage (+1 for reaching XP 7 and +6 for levels 20-25).

 ### AC PENALTIES